You might be prepared, but are you ready?

 Some people take the safety myth even further by sticking the gun – box and all – in a closet.
 The mystical power that emanates from a closeted gun is definitely a wonder.
 You are prepared for something, but are you ready?

 We feel safer when we have taken a step to mitigate something bad from happening.
-Yet simply owning or carrying a gun does not mitigate anything.
+Yet simply owning, carrying a gun, or having a CCW does not mitigate anything.
 When you are outside your home, you are not safe because you cannot control all the factors, namely the actions of others and forces of nature.

 You’re Prepared and Ready When Driving

 Think of it this way.
 Driving to work in your car feels relatively “safe.”
 You do it all the time.
 But consider the number of people hurtling 4,000-pound objects through space in the oncoming lane, while they are texting (4-in-10 drivers) or drunk (1-in-10 drivers).
 We have 50/50 odds that something bad could happen on the way to and from work every day, but we feel “safe.”
 This is also a myth.

 You, the hero of this story, are (or definitely should be) an undistracted, defensive driver.
 While you realize that you are taking your life in your hands every time you enter traffic, you are ready for whatever may come your way.
 What did it take to become ready?
 Some training and lots of practice with you gun at the range.
 Maybe a fender-bender or two along the way.
 Now we are talking about skills and mindset.
 This adds up to readiness.